-To reverse this trend, Waterways is engaged in a long-term effort to restore Trout Creek, a process that is expected to include multiple design and implementation phases.
+To reverse this trend, Waterways is engaged in a long-term effort to restore Trout Creek, a process that has included assessment and design of multiple project phases.
 The primary project objectives are to:

 The entire study reach includes approximately one mile of Trout Creek divided into six reaches.
 Since 2008, Waterways has designed and implemented two phases of the project including a portion of Reach 1, which included replacing a channelized, concrete channel with a natural-bed channel three times larger, and Reach 3, which consisted of replacing a earthen trapezoidal ditch with a natural, meandering channel and greatly expanded floodplain.
 We are currently in the process of designing Reach 4 and 5 which includes approximately 2800 feet of restored channel and wet meadow habitat interspersed with sections of channel constrained by adjacent land uses.